Sexual Assault, Violence and Harassment (Title IX)

 The purpose of reaching out to the individual is to provide guidance as to the processes and support resources available.
 However, no individual will be forced to file a claim or otherwise participate in the college’s investigative process.
 Unwilling victims or witnesses will be asked to sign an acknowledgement if they do not wish to engage in any resolution process.
 Even if you decline to engage in any resolution process, you can return to the Title IX Coordinator at a later time.
 In the interim, you are encouraged to seek support and assistance from any of the listed campus resources.

-PLEASE NOTE: The College as well as external law enforcement may be limited in their ability to fully investigate or resolve a complaint if the victim is unwilling to engage in the investigative process.
+PLEASE NOTE: The University as well as external law enforcement may be limited in their ability to fully investigate or resolve a complaint if the victim is unwilling to engage in the investigative process.
 Likewise, delays in formally reporting a complaint can limit the type or effectiveness of our response.
-More broadly, delays in reporting can prevent the College from understanding if a pattern of risk or behavior is developing.
-The College must take steps to end or otherwise address the behavior that violates policy or law.
+More broadly, delays in reporting can prevent the University from understanding if a pattern of risk or behavior is developing.
+The University must take steps to end or otherwise address the behavior that violates policy or law.
 Every effort will be made to keep the identity of an unwillingly victim or witness confidential in taking steps to protect the larger community.

 What happens if a Title IX violation occurs while I am studying abroad?